 The digital filters in the DAC2 operate at a conceptual sample rate of about 250 GHz.
 Incoming audio is conceptually upsampled to 250 GHz and then down sampled to 211 kHz using a filter that mathematically behaves as if it is operating at a 250 Giga-sample-per-second rate.
 We use the word "conceptual" because the calculations and internal clocks are not actually running at 250 GHz.
 Due to the mathematics of upsampling, most of the filter calculations require a multiply by zero operation.
 These unnecessary zero-product calculations are eliminated while all of the non-zero calculations are executed.
 The net result is mathematically equal to the results that would have been produced by executing every calculation at a 250 GHz sample rate.
 Eliminating the unnecessary calculations reduces the DSP and processing rates to a manageable load.

 The 250 GHz conceptual sample rate gives us the ability to time-shift the audio waveform in 4-picosecond steps without altering the wave shape.
-This time interval is very short: Light travels only 4 feet in 4 picoseconds.
-Sound travels much slower and can only move 0.00000005 inches in 4 picoseconds.
+This time interval is very short: Light travels about 1 foot in 1 nanosecond.
+In 4 picoseconds, light only travels 4/1000 of a foot.
+Sound travels much slower (about 1 foot in 1 millisecond), and can only move 0.00000005 inches in 4 picoseconds.

 If we can detect jitter on the incoming audio, our 250 GHz system can correct jitter-induced timing errors to within 4 picoseconds using nothing more than a conceptual 250 GHz shift register.
 But, to make this work, something has to control the timing correction circuit.
 The shift register and a control circuit form the Benchmark UltraLock2™ jitter attenuation system.